hackathonsforschools/website/docs/cpp.md

 Every employee and director of **HFSA**, as well as every volunteer who assists in any events is under a general legal duty:
 -  To protect children and young people from abuse.
-- To be aware of the **HFSA**’s child protection procedures and to follow them;
+- To be aware of the **HFSA**’s child protection procedures and to follow them.
 - To know how to access and implement the procedures, independently if necessary.
-- To keep a sufficient record of any significant complaint, conversation or event
+- To keep a sufficient record of any significant complaint, conversation or event.
 - To report any matters of concern.

 ## Legal Framework

 This policy has been drawn up on the basis of law and guidance that seeks to protect children, namely:

-- Children Act 1989
+- Children Act 1989;
-- United Convention of the Rights of the Child 1991
+- United Convention of the Rights of the Child 1991;
-- Data Protection Act 1998
+- Data Protection Act 1998;
-- Sexual Offences Act 2003
+- Sexual Offences Act 2003;
-- Children Act 2004
+- Children Act 2004;
-- Protection of Freedoms Act 2012
+- Protection of Freedoms Act 2012;
-- Relevant government guidance on safeguarding children
+- Relevant government guidance on safeguarding children;

 # Procedure

 ## Purpose and aim of the procedures

 This procedure is in place to ensure the safety of child, and make sure the necessary execution of any action is done correctly, with care and professionalism.

 ## The different categories of abuse